ManifestMike/STAR/readme.md

 ### Packages
 - [NuGet](http://www.nuget.org) is used to deliver packages required by the server side code.
 As long as your IDE is set to restore packages from the server (which is the default), all NuGet packages will be downloaded with your first build.
-- [bower](http://bower.io) is used to manage client-side packages.
-To use bower, you need to have [node.js](http://nodejs.org) installed, first.
-Once node is installed, run `bower install` from the `trunk` directory.

 ### Database Setup